stephanie-w/brainscribble/content/statinf2.md

 An equivalent question is, assuming $H_0$, ie. assuming X' normally distributed with $X' \sim N(150, 1)$, what is the probability to obtain a standard deviation at least that far from the mean?

-We must determine how our hypothesis mean is far from our OBSERVED sample mean, that's the z-score:
+We must determine how our hypothesis mean is far from our OBSERVED sample mean (the z-score):

 $Z = \frac{\bar{X} - \mu}{\bar{\sigma_X}} = \frac{150 - 151}{1} = -1$

 Our observed data are -1 standard deviation from the hypothesis mean.

-A reasonable strategy would be : do not reject the null hypothesis, ie "primary school children have mean height of 151 cm", if there is more than x% chance of getting a random sample of 100 children with a sample mean 150, with x enough hight (more than 5% usually).
+A reasonable strategy would be : do not reject the null hypothesis, ie. "primary school children have mean height of 151 cm", if there is more than x% chance of getting a random sample of 100 children with a sample mean 150, with x enough hight (more than 5% usually).

 The 5% is considered as the region of rejection, if the z score is outside the region of rejection (determined by $alpha$), we fail to reject $H_0$.